Yang Chuan-kwang

 Yang Chuan-kwang, or C.K.
-Yang (Amis: Maysang Kalimud, 楊傳廣 (Yáng Chuánguǎng); July 10, 1933 – January 27, 2007), was an Olympic decathlete from Taiwan.
+Yang (Amis: Maysang Kalimud, 楊傳廣 (Yáng Chuánguǎng); July 10, 1933 – January 27, 2007), was a Taiwanese Olympian decathlete.
 Yang attended college at UCLA, where he trained and competed with teammate and Olympian Rafer Johnson and was coached by Elvin C. Drake.

-Biography
+Early life

+Yang played baseball at the Taitung Agricultural School and was coached by former Kano baseball team player Chen Keng-yuan in the 1940s.

+Career

 Known as the "Iron Man of Asia," Yang won the decathlon event at the 1954 and 1958 Asian Games, as well as silver medals in the 110 m hurdles and long jump and the bronze medal in the 400 m hurdles.
 At the 1956 Summer Olympics he placed eighth in the decathlon.
 He also competed in the high jump.

 Yang's most memorable decathlon competition was a decathlon duel with Rafer Johnson, his friend and teammate at the University of California at Los Angeles, during the 1960 Summer Olympics in Rome.
 The lead swung back and forth between them.
 Finally, after nine events, Johnson led Yang by a small margin, but Yang was known to be better in the final event, the 1500m.
 According to The Telegraph (UK), "legend has it" that Drake gave coaching to both men, with him advising Johnson to stay close to Yang and be ready for "a hellish sprint" at the end, and advising Yang to put as much distance between himself and Johnson before the final sprint as possible.
 Johnson ran his personal best at 4:49.7 and finished just 1.2 sec slower than Yang, winning the gold by 58 points with an Olympic record total of 8,392 points.
 Both athletes were exhausted and drained and came to a stop a few paces past the finish line leaning against each other for support.
 Yang was the first Olympic medallist in his country's history.
+Yang had confessed to fellow Olympian Chen An-hu before his death that he had purposely slowed down so Johnson, who would eventually be too old to compete, could win the gold medal; Yang won the silver medal.
+This claim had been contested by historian Lin Bo-wen, noting that Yang had been distracted as he was dating an Italian woman and would go out with her every day his entire duration at Rome.